scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 1. Create a `localmodules` directory in the magento root of your application.
 Then create a composer package there.
 Inside of it, in `src/scandipwa/plugin`, create `ComponentName.plugin.js` file, where `ComponentName` is name of the component you'd like to modify.

 2. In there, you should create a class `ComponentNamePlugin`, its members are meant to wrap around the `SampleClass` members and be ran instead of the original members.
+It is essential that wrapper members must be arrow functions, otherwise your plugin's context will not be available from inside of them.

 >**Note: It is recommended to stick to the naming convention regarding the arguments of these functions.**